 Murillo loved his own children, whom he brought up single-handed after his wife died in 1663.
 His affectionate, naturalistic portrayal of children, in religious images and scenes from daily life, influenced 18th-century English artists, such as Gainsborough and Reynolds.

-During the Spanish Peninsular War (1808 - 14) the palace was the headquarters of the French marshal Soult, who took the altarpiece with him as war booty.
-However, he did not have the central area of the canvas showing the faces of the Virgin and Child.
-The two separated parts were not reunited until they were acquired by the British collector Lord Overstone.
+From the 18th century until the mid 1860s the altarpiece suffered a complex history.
+During the Spanish Peninsular War (1808 - 1813) the archbishop's palace in Seville was the headquarters of the French army commander, Marshal Soult, who took the altarpiece with him to Paris as war booty.
+However, he did not have the central area of the canvas showing the faces of the Virgin and Child as that had already been removed and replaced with a copy in the 1780s.
+The two separated parts were not reunited until they were acquired by the British collector Lord Overstone in 1862.